 - if you are pregnant

-The abuse of alcohol can lead to a wide range of health problems.
+The misuse and abuse of alcohol can lead to a wide range of health problems.
 In the short term it may cause you to experience drowsiness, tension, dehydration, or unconsciousness.

 Long term, it is known to contribute to more serious health problems, including liver damage, cancer, heart disease or even death.